How to Grow Stunning Snapdragons from Seed Indoors

 Transplanting Snapdragon Seedlings to the Garden

-Snapdragons are pretty tolerant of the cold and can survive a light frost or two.
+Snapdragons are surprisingly tough—they can even handle a light frost or two.

 Add a layer of mulch after planting to help retain soil moisture, reduce weed competition, and keep root systems cooler under the intense sun.